miroslawlis/bluetoothctl/README.md

 - PassKey: event fires when passkey confirmation is required to pair device. confirmPasskey(true) should be called in response to this event.

-- ScaningEnded: whene scanning has ended
+- ScaningEnded: when scanning has ended

-- Connected: whene device is connected
+- Connected: when device is connected

 **Basic usage**